thuyanduong/graphql-films/LESSON.md

 ## Benefits and Value Proposition

-1. Single, flexible endpoint that fit a variety of API consumers' needs
+1. Single, flexible endpoint that fits a variety of API consumers' needs
 2. Eliminates over-fetching and under-fetching
 3. Allows the API to evolve faster to meet the ever-growing needs of your API consumers
-4. Can be built on top a REST API
+4. Can be built on top of a REST API

 ## If Time Permits: Code Exploration

-Rather then demoing a GraphQL only server, we'll look at a GraphQL Layer built on top of an existing REST API.
+Rather than demoing a GraphQL-only server, we'll look at a GraphQL Layer built on top of an existing REST API.

 ## When not to use GraphQL
 - GraphQL does not use status codes (always returns 200, even when there are errors)